 Navigating a personal injury case can be overwhelming, especially when events unfold rapidly.
 Imagine this scenario: one day, everything is normal.
 You feel great, and the weather is beautiful.
 Suddenly, someone runs a red light and hits your car at 45 MPH.
 You find yourself injured in a car accident, and an ambulance rushes you to the hospital, where you receive treatment for your injuries.
-Now, as you begin your recovery, you might be wondering: what are the next steps for a personal injury lawsuit?
+Now, as you begin your recovery, you may wonder: What are the next steps in a personal injury lawsuit?

 Immediate Steps After a Car Accident